brainglobe/slicereg/src/ui/README.md

 The gui works as a backend-only, relying on the use_cases directory to get the data it needs.

-This is the "UI" layer of the architecture:
+This is the "Presenters" and "UI" layer of the architecture:

 ![Clean Arch Diagram](https://miro.medium.com/max/875/1*EN-joV0Cr_gMn8aX06iHNQ.jpeg)